astrodataformat/usecases/README.md

 toward creating a whitepaper which describes the requirements on modern astronomical data formats.

-We will have a structured process (described below) and utilize 2 sites to enable the work.
-All discussion is to be held on the astrodataformat Google group and all of the documents are kept on the astrodataformat repository.
+We will have a structured process (described below) and utilize two sites to enable the work.
+All discussion is to be held on the astrodataformat Google group and all of the documents are kept on the astrodataformat repositories.
 These sites may respectively be found at:

 1. https://groups.google.com/forum/#!forum/astrodataformat
 2. https://github.com/astrodataformat